benwritescode/holobooks/multiplayer/server/README.txt

 If you have trouble with any of this, please feel free to contact me (benwritescode)

 ===================================================================

+The following instructions will build both Murmur (our chosen voice chat server), as well as the Holobooks server.
+They each run on different ports.
+The makefile has targets to build each of them.
+The advantage of this is that you can connect to the Murmur voice chat server using a Mumble client, and talk to other users of the Holobooks server.

 Suggested Linux server installation and configuration: